Ventag/DM556-Database/README.md

 # DM556-Database
 Database project for DM556

-Ez to run with Visual Studio
+Run with Visual Studio on windows.

 If on mac.
 Download mono